 German-Afghan relations date back to the first contacts between the governments of the German Reich and the Kingdom of Afghanistan in 1915.
-After the end of the Taliban rule in late 2001, the German Ambassador was the first head of mission to present his letter of credence to the new Interim Administration.
-In 2001 and 2011, Germany held two ground-breaking conferences on the future of Afghanistan.
+After the end of the Taliban rule in 2001, the German Ambassador was the first head of mission to present his letter of credence to the new Interim Administration.
+In 2001 and 2011, Germany hosted two conferences on the future of Afghanistan.

-When the Taliban assumed power on 15 August 2021, the Federal Government suspended its comprehensive support in the sphere of development cooperation and stabilisation but continues its substantial involvement in humanitarian assistance and basic services for the people in Afghanistan and Afghan refugees in neighbouring countries.
+When the Taliban assumed power on 15 August 2021, the Federal Government suspended its comprehensive development cooperation and stabilisation support.
+However, it continues to be significantly engaged in the fields of humanitarian assistance and basic services for the people in Afghanistan and for Afghan refugees in neighbouring countries.

+The Federal Government does not recognise the de facto Taliban government in Afghanistan.
 The German Embassy in Kabul closed on 15 August 2021 and will remain closed until further notice.
-When the Federal Government and international partners have contacts with Taliban representatives and the de facto government authorities, the focus is on enabling people to leave the country unhindered, on gaining access for humanitarian assistance, on inclusive governance, combating terrorism and the importance Germany and international partners attach to respect for human rights in Afghanistan.
+When the Federal Government and international partners have contacts with Taliban representatives and the de facto government authorities, the focus is on enabling people to leave the country unhindered, gaining access for humanitarian assistance, protecting women’s rights, upholding human rights, building inclusive governance and combating terrorism.